Why wormeries make great gifts for kids

 Reggie and Magdalena noticed the worms were not very active for a few weeks, probably because of settling in at such a cold time of year, but then they soon started tucking in (the worms, not the kids).

-The young vermicomposters were careful to follow the rules of not overfeeding.
-If you give worms too much food it will be left uneaten, which will obviously start to smell.
 Like most young children they were expecting fast results, so were surprised to learn it can take two to three months to get worm casts (poo, since you ask).
 You can’t rush these things…

 Children start a wormery